EmmanuelKinyanjui/FYP-14-18/README.md

 ## **Project Description**

 The project revolves around establishing an alternative mechanism of aggregating recyclable materials from garbage waste while employing engineering design principles.
-The project was inspired by the ever-growing call for the world to adopt a circular economy
+The project was inspired by the ever-growing call for the world to adopt a [circular economy](http://www.wrap.org.uk/about-us/about/wrap-and-circular-economy).

 Click _[here](https://drive.google.com/drive/folders/100yqF23lWydIxr4YD83HUyFOna_p6xJs?usp=sharing)_ to access the project contents.